Dell Laptop Charging Port & DC Jack Repair UK 2026: Costs & Board-Level Options

 Board-level DC jack resoldering: what it is and when it's needed

-When a barrel-jack socket has torn its pads from a Dell motherboard, board-level microsoldering is the repair.
-We put the board under magnification, inspect the pad damage, re-pad the board where the copper has lifted, and solder a new socket onto the restored pads — then load-test the joint and run a continuity check to confirm the power rail is sound.
-The motherboard is retained, the data on its storage stays put, and the bill is a fraction of a whole-board replacement.
-This is the work most shops cannot or will not do, which is why it is celltech's clearest differentiator on this query.
+When a barrel-jack socket has ripped its pads off a Dell motherboard, board-level microsoldering is what brings it back.
+The board goes under magnification, we read the pad damage, lay down fresh copper where the original has lifted, and solder a new socket onto the restored pads — then load-test the joint and run a continuity check to prove the power rail is clean.
+The motherboard stays, the data on its storage stays with it, and the bill lands at a fraction of a whole-board replacement.
+It is exactly the work a high-street shop tends to turn away, and the reason a torn-pad Dell is rarely the write-off you are told it is.

-Board-level resoldering carries the 120-day tier, reflecting the inherent complexity of hand-soldered board work, and it is still a far better outcome than a several-hundred-pound board swap.
-For the broader picture of what this work involves, see our microsoldering and board-level repair explainers.
+This hand-soldered work carries the 120-day tier, set honestly against how demanding it is, and it remains a far better outcome than a several-hundred-pound board swap.
+For the broader picture of what is involved, see our microsoldering and board-level repair explainers.

 Cable, port, or board fault?
 How to tell